 If you’ve done any research into the best places to visit in GNP, you’ve probably come across Lake McDonald.
 Coming in from Whitefish, this is one of the first spots to stop to marvel at the beauty from the west entrance.
 This district offers a variety of popular locations to elope or have an intimate ceremony.
 My biggest tip is to apply for permits early for any locations within the Lake McDonald District.

 Being noted as “off the beaten path”, this district isn’t the easiest to get to.
-New in 2022, there is a separate permit required to access the road that leads to Polebridge Mercantile and Bowman Lake.
 This district is a must-see, but not the most accessible.
 If you feel pulled to this area, make sure to double check on vehicle permits or choose to elope in the off-season.

 If solitude and a calm atmosphere is more up your alley, the Two Medicine/Walton District might be for you.
 The locations within this district are perfect for an elopement that is just you and your honey.
 While there are a few locations in this district that can accommodate a group of people, make sure to verify the maximum number as well as the time limit.

 Another busy area of the park, the sweeping views of St. Mary Lake makes it worth it.
 To avoid large crowds, opt for a sunrise or sunset ceremony.
-There are even sweet little picnic areas that are easily accessible and give way to the incredible views of the peaks.
+Additionally, there are sweet little picnic areas that are easily accessible.
+Not to mention: they give way to the incredible views of the peaks.
 Be sure to add Sun Point to your list – and take in the view at sunrise… it’s unmatched.

-If accommodations are on the top of your list, Many Glacier might be the best option for you!
-Many Glacier Hotel is in the area, which is perfect for your friends or families coming to your ceremony.
+If epic accommodations are on the top of your list, Many Glacier might be the best option for you!
+Many Glacier Hotel is in the area, which is perfect for your friends or families coming to your ceremony, but it books up usually a year in advance.
 With beautiful lake views, the beaches can accommodate up to 15 people – perfect for an intimate ceremony.

 Okay, now that you have seen the National Park Service charts laid out, let’s finally get into my list of the: